YuriGL-1/fuzzy-octo-goggles/README.md

 print("press CTRL+SHIFT+CAPSLOCK for enable/disable the auto clicker")

 # Observation:
-some words were in portugueze(brazil), because its my language
+some words are in portugueze(brazil), because its my language